guerilla-di/edl/README.md

 The library assists in parsing [EDL files](http://en.wikipedia.org/wiki/Edit_decision_list) in CMX 3600 format.
 You can use it to generate capture lists, inspect needed video segments for the assembled program and display edit timelines.
-Together with the depix you could write your own "blind" conform utility in about 10 minutes, no joke.
+When used together with [depix](https://github.com/guerilla-di/depix) you could write your own "blind" conform utility in about 10 minutes, no joke.

 ## Basic usage